renode/renode-docs/source/networking/wireshark.md

 ## Observing a specific interface

-Inspecting traffic of a specific switch or a wireless medium can be done with `emulation LogToWireshark` command.
+Inspecting traffic of a specific switch, bus or a wireless medium can be done with `emulation LogToWireshark` command.
-You can also limit the observation to a specific interface connected to that switch or medium.
+You can also limit the observation to a specific interface connected to that switch, bus or medium.

 ```{list-table} Protocol specific filtered logging